makeitlegit/ProperName/whyitmatters.md

-# Why It Matters

-## Your name means something
-Your chosen name is a core part of your identity, and there’s a story behind each part.
-It is representing you to the world.
-During your lifetime, you may have traditions or transitions that change your chosen name.

-## Your personal name(s) are your individual identity.
-It might be a lightweight choice, such as the nickname you prefer.
-It might be a religious choice, honoring a community custom or a personal hallmark of faith.
-It might be a deeply deliberated choice to embrace an identity that fits your soul in a way a name given to you may not.
-It might be a mark of protest.
-Whatever it (or they) are, they should be yours.

-## Your family name(s) are a connection
-It might vary from being a part of different families over the course of parental or guardian changes.
-It might be a part of the formation or adjustment of families through marriage or union changes.
-Some people use only a single name and do not add a “family” name at all.

-## You may also have an artist name(s)
-Your artist name(s) represent your identity for a body of artistic work.

 # Getting it right matters

 We’re human.
 Everyone, at some point, has mispronounced a name, written a name incorrectly, or gotten it entirely wrong.
 It happens. **e should make the effort to use people’s proper names, and when mistakes happen, help fix them.**